 Plants substantiate their name as primary or universal producers.
-Providing us, humans the life giving essentials such as clothing, shelter, food and oxygen, they are indeed nature’s gift.
+Providing us humans with life essentials such as clothing, shelter, food, and oxygen, they are indeed nature’s gift.
 As in the case of all other living beings, plants respire, vegetate, germinate, defecate and produce.
-In 1884, it was Ralph B. Strassburger who first discovered the fertilization process in flowering plants.
+In 1884, it was Ralph B. Strassburger who first discovered the fertilisation process in flowering plants.
 Here, let us talk in detail regarding the fertilisation process in plants.

-Fertilization in plants is a process in which they undergo sexual reproduction in consequence to pollination and germination.
-In a physicochemical process, the male gametes (known as pollen) in fusion with the female gametes (known as ovum) form diploid zygote after carpal pollinates.
-The entire process happens in zygote which later germinates into a seed.
-During the process, what happens is male gametes are transferred into female reproductive organs through pollinators (butterflies, birds, honey bees, bats and flower beetles).
+Fertilization in plants is a process in which they undergo sexual reproduction in consequence of pollination and germination.
+In a physicochemical process, the male gametes (known as pollen) fuse with the female gametes (known as ovum) form diploid zygote after carpal pollinates.
+The entire process happens in the zygote which later germinates into a seed.
+During the process, what happens is male gametes are transferred into female reproductive organs through pollinators (butterflies, birds, honey bees, bats, and flower beetles).
 This results in an embryo being formed in a seed.
 Flowers are the reproductive organs of angiosperms and reproduce in an entirely different method.

-The process of fertilization in plants can be categorised into four major stages.
+The process of fertilisation in plants can be categorised into four major stages.

-Pollination: In this, the male gametes covered in a pollen are carried away by water, wind or through other agents such as animals and insects.
+Pollination: In this, the male gametes covered in pollen are carried away by water, wind, or through other agents such as animals and insects.
 Then, the pollen is made to land on the stigma of the plant.
 This process is called pollination.